How to create a web service for Microsoft Graph (Microsoft Teams)

 Introduction

 Microsoft Graph is a RESTful web API that enables you to access Microsoft Cloud service resources.
-If an FME user is interacting with Microsoft Cloud services, such as SharePoint, OneDrive, Dynamics etc, they will likely be using Microsoft Graph.
+If an FME user interacts with Microsoft Cloud services such as SharePoint, OneDrive, Dynamics, etc., they will likely use Microsoft Graph.
+If you wish to integrate with another Microsoft cloud service, you can still follow these steps, but you will need to alter the permissions granted to your application.

 Microsoft Graph exposes REST APIs for these services: What’s in Microsoft Graph?